clarkgrubb/data-tools/doc/TOUR.md

 The *data tools* come with man pages which can be installed locally or browsed on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).

 The theme of the *data tools* repo is working with data at the command line.
 They provide an alternative to importing data into a relational database where it can be manipulated with SQL.
 It is a interesting and sometimes useful fact that `awk`, `sort`, and `join` can be used to implement relational algebra.
-Still, implementing data flows at the command line can be frustrated by "gaps" is the traditional tool set.
+Still, implementing data flows at the command line can be frustrated by gaps in the traditional tool set.
 The *data tools* repo fills some of those gaps.

-Command line tools are composable because the output of one command can be the input of another.
-The output can be saved to a file which is passed to the other command as an argument, or the commands can be connected by shell pipe.
-Use of pipes is *tacit programming* because it relieves us of the need to name yet another file.
-We can't use pipes when tools don't read from stdin and write to stdout, though.
+Command line tools are composable when the output of one command can be the input of another.
+The output can be redirected to a file whose path is passed as an argument, or the commands can be connected by shell pipe.
+Use of pipes is *tacit programming*: it relieves us of the need to name a file and the byte stream is private to the commands on either side of the pipe.
+Only tools which read from standard input or write to standard output can participate in a pipeline.

-It is not enough for tools to be connected by pipes.
-The tools must agree on the format of the data in the byte stream that is shared.
+Tools in a pipeline must agree on the *format* of the data in the byte stream.
 To promote interoperability, the *data tools*  favor:

 * UTF-8 as character encoding (or 8-bit encoded ASCII)
 * LF as newline
 * TSV format for relational data

-All is not lost, however, when tools expecte different formats because we can invoke *format conversion tools* on them.
+When we encounter byte streams in other format, we invoke *format conversion tools* on them.
 The *data tools* repo offers several such tools.

 <a name="encodings"/>
 # Encodings